 If you put solar panels on your roof and enroll in a net metering program as most do, you will first use the energy it creates for your own energy in your house during the day when the sun is out.
 Any excess you create beyond that is put back in the grid as a credit and a meter runs backward keeping track of how much that is.
 On those days you have created excess energy from your panels and hopefully keep from having to use energy during the peak use period from 4:00 – 9:00 pm, or later, when the sun isn’t out because you have installed a battery, your electric utility then credits you back for that at some point.
 Different formulas exist in different states.
 California’s policy is explained HERE if you scroll down.
 It was extended until 2019 in that effort in 2016 referred to in the above paragraph, but was challenged both in the legislature with AB 1139 this last year and in this Net Energy Metering rulemaking that we are submitting comments for.
 Through the efforts of many groups, 350 Bay Area Action and 350 Bay Area both taking an active role, AB 1139 was defeated.
-This is a very key time for the future of solar for communities and residential customers as the Investor-Owned Utilities are trying to end the incentives so they can have more of the exorbitant profit they are guaranteed from getting more transmission projects (yes, those lines that cause fires because they have failed to update them) built.
+This is a very key time for the future of solar for communities and residential customers as the Investor-Owned Utilities are trying to end the incentives so they can have more of the exorbitant profit they are guaranteed from getting more transmission projects (yes, those lines that cause fires because the utilities have failed to update them) built.